 You won’t find the best CD rates with Bank of the West.
-Only one account earns at a rate above 1%.
-Plus, to earn that rate, you’ll need a pretty high deposit (over $25,000).
+Only one account earns at a rate as high as 0.30%.
+Plus, to earn that rate, you’ll need a pretty high deposit ($2,500).

 It’s important to know that you’ll need to visit your local Bank of the West branch to open a CD.
 You can also only open a Bank of the West account if you live in one of the 19 states the bank serves.